Understanding UX metrics for website success

 These metrics indicate whether your UX creates lasting value and satisfaction.
 Companies that improve customer experience see a 42% increase in customer retention, directly impacting long-term revenue and growth.

-How to Choose the Right UX Metrics for Your Product
+How to choose the right UX metrics for your product

 Tracking every possible metric creates noise rather than clarity.
 The key is selecting metrics that align with your specific product goals.

-Start with Product Goals
+Start with product goals

 Work backward from your product goals to identify which metrics directly measure progress.
 If your goal is "increase user activation," focus on metrics like task success rate for onboarding flows, time to first value, and feature adoption rates.
+If you're heading into a Series A or approaching enterprise pilots, the metrics you select here are also what you'll need to report progress against when buyers or investors ask.

-The Goals-Signals-Metrics Framework
+The Goals-Signals-Metrics framework

 Google's Goals-Signals-Metrics (GSM) framework provides a structured approach: